Fitus/Zaloha2.sh/DOCUMENTATION.md

 multiply linked files, which could lead to follow-up effects.
 This unlinking can be switched off via the <b>--noUnlink</b> option.

-If the files differ only in attributes (u=user ownership, g=group ownership, m=mode), and the synchronization of attributes is switched on via the <b>--pUser</b>,
+Optionally, Zaloha can also synchronize attributes (u=user ownerships, g=group ownerships, m=modes (permission bits)).
+This functionality can be activated by the options <b>--pUser</b>, <b>--pGroup</b> and <b>--pMode.</b> The selected attributes are then preserved during each <b>MKDIR</b>, <b>NEW</b>, <b>UPDATE</b> and <b>unl.UP</b>
-<b>--pGroup</b> and <b>--pMode</b> options, then these attributes will be synchronized
+action.
+Additionally, if these attributes differ on files and directories for which no action is prepared, special action codes <b>ATTR:ugm</b> are prepared to synchronize (only) the differing attributes.

-(action code <b>ATTR</b>).
-However, this is an optional feature, because:
+Synchronization of attributes is an optional feature, because:
 (1) the filesystem of &lt;backupDir&gt; might not be capable of storing these attributes, or (2) it may be wanted that all files and directories in &lt;backupDir&gt; are owned by the user who runs Zaloha.

-Regardless of whether these attributes are synchronized or not, an eventual restore of &lt;sourceDir&gt; from &lt;backupDir&gt; including these attributes is possible thanks to the restore scripts which Zaloha prepares in its metadata directory (see below).
+Regardless of whether attributes are synchronized or not, an eventual restore of &lt;sourceDir&gt; from &lt;backupDir&gt; including these attributes is possible thanks to the restore scripts which Zaloha prepares in its Metadata directory (see below).

 Zaloha contains an optional feature to detect multiply linked (hardlinked) files